DKConstant/mkdocs-impact/docs/imp/using/logical-nodes.md

 The /Status class and all of its subclasses.

+--->

-In the "will result in these availability states" field, map event severity levels to availability states.
+In the "will result in these availability states" field, map one or more of the available event severity levels to availability states (UP, AT RISK, DEGRADED, or DOWN).

 ## Performance State

-The fields and options in this area differ only in that the mapping of event severity levels to performance states uses different states.
+The fields and options in this area differ only in that the mapping of event severity levels to performance states uses different states (ACCEPTABLE, DEGRADED, or UNACCEPTABLE).